Contesting The Validity Of A Will

 In most jurisdictions, the party contesting the will is known as the “contestant.”
 A person has grounds to contest a will only if he or she is an interested party; for example, the contestant has an economic interest in the estate and would be adversely affected if the will was admitted into probate.

 At the time the will is offered to probate, the proponent of the will has the burden of proving that the will was executed correctly and in accordance with standard procedures.
 At times, upon reviewing the instrument, one or more beneficiaries may be unsatisfied with the testator’s bequests.

 If the challenge over the will’s execution occurs after the will has been admitted to probate, then the burden of proof is now transferred over to the contestants.
 This legal remedy is called a “will contest,” where the contestants attempt to discredit the will on any one or more grounds, which commonly state that the testator:

-- Undue influence (substituting another person's will in place of the testator)
+- Acted under undue influence (substituting another person’s will in place of the testator)

 Even the closest families can have bitter arguments and disputes over will contests, and this is especially the case where blended families and second or subsequent marriages exist.
 One way to avoid having your heirs contest a will is by keeping it updated, especially whenever there is a major change such as a divorce, a death, birth or remarriage in the family.